Kanhavishva/rnnlib/README.md

-RNNLIB is written in C++ and should compile on any platform.
+RNNLIB is written in C++ by Alex Graves and should compile on any platform.
 However it is currently only tested for Linux and OSX.

 [![Build Status](https://travis-ci.org/xavigonzalvo/rnnlib.svg)](https://travis-ci.org/xavigonzalvo/rnnlib)